 Property Tax Payment Information

 Property taxes are mailed out before the end of May with a due date of June 30, 2021.
 In response to COVID-19 and the financial burdens, Town Council has approved waiving tax penalties for 3 months.
-This will allow tax payers additional time to pay in full by September 30 the without being penalized.
+This will allow taxpayers additional time to pay in full by September 30 without being penalized.
 The waiver of property taxes only applies to current year taxes and does not apply to tax arrears.
-Penalties on arrears will be charged at a rate of 1.5% each month the tax arrears remain unpaid.
+Penalties on arrears will be charged at a rate of 1.5% each month the tax remains unpaid.